VikingKampfsau/dynamic_mapvote/README.md

 ## FAQ

 Q: The mapvote.iwd is not updating<br/>
-A: check your console and make sure you installed 'zip' on your server<br/>
+A: check your console log and make sure you installed 'zip' on your server<br/>

 Q: The mapvote.iwd is generated empty and players get kicked with "Could not find loadscreen_0.iwi"<br/>
 A: Make sure you installed 'zip' on your server<br/>